ndethlefs/weather-ldk2017/README.md

 <img src="/img/weather-hierarchy.png" alt="drawing" width="500"/>

+# Code and Data

+We're using the dataset of Liang et al 2009: http://cs.stanford.edu/~pliang/papers/weather-data.zip

+The code comes with four scripts:

-stage1-content.py trains the content selection component to decide which weather events to mention and which not.
+<code>stage1-content.py</code> trains the content selection component to decide which weather events to mention and which not.

-stage2-sequence.py orders the chosen events (from stage 1) into the sequence in which they should be presented.
+<code>stage2-sequence.py</code> orders the chosen events (from stage 1) into the sequence in which they should be presented.

-stage3-forecast.py uses the output of stage 2 and generates a text-based weather forecast.
+<code>stage3-forecast.py</code> uses the output of stage 2 and generates a text-based weather forecast.

-Using the dataset of Liang et al 2009: http://cs.stanford.edu/~pliang/papers/weather-data.zip
+These could be combined into the same process but were designed separately here.

+Finally, to test the trained models:

-test_weather_output.py uses pre-trained weights and output files to generate forecasts for a small number of states (because it takes long to load).
+<code>test_weather_output.py</code> uses pre-trained weights (that get saved during training)
+and output files to generate forecasts for a small number of states.
+Again, this could be extended but was kept as a small demonstration here due to the time it takes to load in all the data.